nxp-mcuxpresso/mcuxsdk-doc/boards/kw47loc/releaseNote/topics/known_issue_other_limitations.md

 -   Not supported features:
     -   Platform low power modes not fully enabled in this release.
     -   FRO32K mode not fully supported in this release.
--   Buttons (SW2/SW3) do not wakeup device when it is in lowpower
+-   Buttons (SW2/SW3) do not wake up device when it is in low power
--   Lowpower reference design aaplications do not work properly with armgcc
+-   Low power reference design applications do not work properly with armgcc toolchain

 **Parent topic:**[Known issues](../topics/known_issues.md)